letsencrypt/website/content/en/become-a-sponsor.md

 This page has been moved to the website of the Let's Encrypt parent organization, ISRG.

-Please update your bookmarks to <a href="https://www.abetterinternet.org/sponsor/">https://www.abetterinternet.org/sponsor/</a>
+Please update your bookmarks to https://www.abetterinternet.org/sponsor/

 Redirecting you in 5 seconds...